lopopylopy/mrbreakfasts_free_prompts/README.md

 ![image](https://github.com/lopopylopy/mrbreakfasts_free_prompts/assets/65320586/e9bc0817-5175-4af7-8f55-4192f381cbdc)

-Many of the triggers/bumpers were created using Inkscape's Corner live path effect.
+Many of the triggers/bumpers were created using Inkscape's `Corner` live path effect.
 The keyboard keys have a separate gradient from the buttons for their light and dark schemes.

+### ♻️ Contributing Guide

 If you intend to submit a pull request, please organize your work under the correct layers, and make sure your paths are properly grouped and named.

-_Naming of Groups:_
+Groups begin with the vender name `xbox`, then the name of the button `y`, and then whatever other attributes apply. `color` if it's a colored button, and `dark` or `light` depending on the sceme it follows:

 > `vender_title_tags`
 >
 > Example: `xbox_y_color_dark`

+After you've made your changes, you'll need to update the corresponding files in `~/svg`, `~/png`, svg preview sources in `~/previews/src`, and the exported png previews in `~/previews`.

 ### 🎂 Who uses these?
 So far no one!
 Want your project featured?
 Add a link here in the README